 Treatment for Teeth Grinding

 Stress is the primary cause of teeth grinding.
 Lifestyle changes and relaxation techniques may help reduce or stop your teeth from grinding.
 Although in many cases, professional treatment is needed to correct the source of the problem and repair damage caused by teeth grinding.

 Dr. Cain may recommend a teeth grinding mouthguard, or bite guard, to prevent damage from teeth grinding during sleep.
 A bite guard is a customized removable appliance, similar to a sports mouthguard, that is made to fit over your teeth and protect them.

 Bite Alignment Therapy

-Often times a bite correction procedure is needed to restore proper balance to the teeth.
+Often times a bite correction procedure restores proper balance to the teeth.
 Treatment may include reshaping the teeth with dental bonding, invisible braces, dental crowns, dental veneers, or dental implants.
 It all depends on how severe your teeth grinding issue is.

 Cosmetic Dentistry to Repair Damage